Updated May 25, 2018

 1. Collection and Sharing of Information

-We may collect two types of information from users of our Site: “personally identifiable information” (such as name, e-mail address, postal address) and “aggregate information” (such as gender, frequency of visits to the Site, Site pages most frequently accessed, browser type, etc.).
+We may collect two types of information from users of our Site: “personally identifiable information” (such as name, e-mail address, postal address) and “aggregate information” (such as frequency of visits to the Site, Site pages most frequently accessed, browser type, etc.).
 We use this information in an effort to improve your experience on the Site and to communicate with you.

 2. Collection of Personally Identifiable Information